BrTkCa/react-identity-component/README.md

 ## Validation

 When the *prop* required is indicated the component will validate the value inputted.
 Validations can include mathematical rules and, if the value inputted is valid the form can be submitted, if not the input will be red-bordered and show a message.
-You can try it on live preview!
+You can try it on live demo!

 ## LICENSE